neurobionics/opensourceleg/docs/tutorials/impedance_mode.rst

-Voltage Mode Controller
+Controlling Joint Impedance
 --------------------------

-In this tutorial, we'll show you how to use the `OpenSourceLeg` library to control the voltage of a joint.
+In this tutorial, we'll show you how to use the `OpenSourceLeg` library to control the impedance of a joint.

 .. rubric:: Step 1: Importing the `OpenSourceLeg` Class